 - An overview that groups objectives per term to allow for the sequencing of prior learning and the fluent development of new skills, which are repeated within the year and year on year.

-- Children are taught units of work that are broken down into objectives that are skills based and developed with extensions to allow for challenge.
+- Children are taught units of work that are broken down into objectives that are skills based and reasoning is taught within lessons for all children to access

 - Lessons will develop long term memory by allowing for repetition of learning within the year and year on year.